 As sweet as…?
 You fill in the blank!
 For our part, we’re going to go with: as sweet as a fresh batch of birthday cupcakes with extra sprinkles.
-When we saw the new Handmade collection by Bonnie & Camille for Moda Fabric, we knew it was as sweet as that and more!
-The gorgeous soft colors and quilt-inspired motifs are perfect for a pretty apron.
-It’s such a wonderfully blended collection that we couldn’t stop with just one, making two matching samples so there’s sweetness to share.
+This pretty half apron is as sweet as that and more!
+In fact, it was so sugar and spice pretty, we couldn’t stop with just one, making two matching samples so there’s sweetness to share.

 There are lots of special details packed into this little half apron, but even with all the extras, it’s still a beginner-level project that’s easy to complete in just a few hours.

 The apron’s skirt is made up of three horizontal panels with piping highlights along the seams.
 A solid lining panel hides the seam allowances and gives the apron a lovely finish.